-- Collaborate with the Information Technology Department (ITD) and the Personnel Services Division to automate the creation of specialty designations and submission of the electronic Position Description Questionnaire via the Position Request (PREQ) system. - Evaluate the feasibility of implementing the Human Resource Management System (HRMS) Performance Management functionality to pilot departments. - Explore the option of streamlining the process for job data transactions in HRMS utilizing SmartERP (Enterprise Resource Planning), an Electronic Personnel Action Request (ePAR) product to improve efficiency and timeliness.
+- Collaborate with the Information Technology Department (ITD) and the Personnel Services Division to automate the creation of specialty designations and submission of the electronic Position Description Questionnaire via the Position Request (PREQ) system. - Evaluate the feasibility of implementing the Human Resource Management System (HRMS) Performance Management functionality to pilot departments. - Explore the option of streamlining the process for job data transactions in HRMS utilizing SmartERP (Electronic Personnel Action Request), an ePAR (Electronic Personnel Action Request) product to improve efficiency and timeliness.